 - Multi-layer footbed: too much care in this part.

-Other unique features are discussed above.
+We discussed other unique features above.

 The usual zipper breaking issues: